 Greenhouse Gas Emissions

-Carbon Sinks and Avoided Emissions
+The Carbon Cycle, Carbon Sinks and Avoided Emissions

 "Cradle-to-Grave" Carbon Footprint

-The diagram below illustrates the operational boundaries of the GHG emissions and carbon sinks attributed to the manufacture, delivery and end-use of our products.
+The diagram below illustrates the operational boundaries of the GHG emissions and carbon sinks attributed to the manufacture, delivery and end--use of our products.